 In any collection of sayings of the desert fathers, quotations from Poemen will fill several pages.
 He clearly had a strong and lasting effect on those around him, teaching others by the example of his disciplined and holy life.
 Those who knew him and lived with him remembered and recorded what he said.

-On this same day we read Galatians 2: 6-20, and even in this short passage we find Saint Paul, also a well-respected and well-remembered teacher, saying several things that agree with Saint Poemen's teachings.
+In Galatians 2: 6-20 we find Saint Paul, also a well-respected and well-remembered teacher, saying several things that agree with Saint Poemen's teachings.
 They are expressed differently, of course, but these two men had similar understandings of God and His love.

 Paul reports in these verses that the apostles James, Cephas and John gave him and his helper Barnabas "the right hand of fellowship" when they saw that he had been given the grace to preach the Gospel to the uncircumcised—the Gentiles—just as Peter "had been entrusted with the Gospel to the circumcised" (2:7).